Modern Scottish Poetry SCOTLIT4034

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-■ acquire knowledge of the overall development of Scottish poetry through the 20th century;
+■ Examine the development of Scottish poetry through the 20th century;

-■ become deeply familiar with the main themes and the achievements of individual poets in the field;
+■ Understand the main themes and the achievements of individual poets in the field;

 Intended Learning Outcomes of Course